grinn-global/grinn-yocto-container/README.md

 ## Prerequisites

-Ensure that Docker is installed on your system by following the official installation guide [here](https://docs.docker.com/get-docker/).
+Ensure that Docker is installed on your system by following the official setup guide [here](https://docs.docker.com/get-docker/).

-Alternatively, Podman is also supported; installation instructions are available [here](https://podman.io/getting-started/installation).
+Alternatively, Podman is also supported.
+Installation instructions are available [here](https://podman.io/getting-started/installation).

 ## Building the Container